IBM/chatbot-deployer/README.md

 Clicking the `Get this bot` button will:

-* Create an Bluemix DevOps pipeline
+* Create an IBM Cloud DevOps pipeline
 * Create a _Watson Conversation_ service called `Bot Asset Exchange Workspaces`
 * Upload the `workspace.json` file, which represents the bot you selected, into the newly created service